 Pets are prohibited from staying in Red Cross shelters.
-The Shelter Team should work with representatives of your local Office of Emergency Services, Department of Animal Regulation, Humane Society or Society for the Prevention of Cruelty to Animals to identify pet shelters.
+The Shelter Team should work with representatives of your local emergency agency, Department of Animal Regulation, Humane Society or Society for the Prevention of Cruelty to Animals to identify pet shelters.